"Success is going from failure to failure without loss of enthusiasm."

 Introduction: How Steve Jobs Created A Family Office

 Today, Laurene Powell Jobs family is the richest woman in Silicon Valley, the largest shareholder in Disney, and uses her family office to promote social causes and philanthropy that are the heart of her family's values and vision.
-Steve Jobs' family office is one example of why you need to sit up and become intelligent about global family offices and the world-wide impact and change they are making in our global economy.
+Steve Jobs' family office is one example of why you need to sit up and become intelligent about global family offices, their place in the 17 SDGs, capital stack of world-wide deals, and the global impact and change they are making in our global economy.
 At Privos, we believe that the legacy of Steve Jobs and his family office embodies the hard driving, creative brilliance, and intense entrepreneurism that we strive to replicate at our firm every day.

 Or, when you have time, we ask that you watch the following short video clip of Sir Johnathan "Jony" Ivy, Apple's world famous Chief Design Officer (CDO), giving his moving eulogy for Steve Jobs, his best friend, during Steve Jobs' Memorial Service that took place on Apple's campus in Cupertino, California.
 Jony Ivy's short, seven minute eulogy is one of the most powerful, uplifting, joyful, and inspirational tributes to a best friend that you will ever listen to in your lifetime.
 Jony Ivy's short seven minute eulogy in which he describes the "bold, crazy and magnificent" ideas that Steve Jobs inspired embodies the vision and mission that we hold dear at our firm.
 You can view the eulogy here: https://www.youtube.com/watch?v=GnGI76__sSA

 What is a Family Office & Why You Should Care